konstantinospanos/Weather-Web-Application/README.md

 # Weather-Web-Application

-A simple weather web application using Python and Django.It will show current weather conditions in a certain City/Country.Using api key get query on Open Weather platform responses the weather of the Country/City we want.
+A simple weather web application using Python and Django.The application collecting data from api, and deliver the data in front end showing current weather conditions in certain City/Country

 # Django framework
 Django is an open-source framework for backend web applications based on Python.